-Figure 6: Lower Macquarie Zone 4 Groundwater Source temporary trade statistics Bores There are approximately 668 registered bores across the Lower Macquarie sandstone groundwater sources Zones 3, 4 and 5 (Figure 7).
+There are approximately 674 registered bores across the Lower Macquarie sandstone groundwater sources Zones 3, 4 & 5.
+(Figure 7).
 The majority of these bores are used for stock and domestic purposes (Basic Landholder Rights).
 There is also significant use of groundwater for irrigation (Table 5).

 Average extraction from individual production bores is around 500 ML/year (Figure 8).

-Table 5: Approximate number of licensed bores in Lower Macquarie sandstone groundwater sources (2022) Groundwater Source Registered Bore Purpose Basic Landholder Rights Production Local Water Utility Lower Macquarie Zone 3 263 49 11 Lower Macquarie Zone 4 137 11 0 Lower Macquarie Zone 5 187 10 0
+Table 5: Approximate number of licensed bores in Lower Macquarie sandstone groundwater sources (2023)

+Groundwater Source Registered Bore Purpose

+Basic Landholder Rights Production Local Water Utility

+Lower Macquarie Zone 3 266 49 11

+Lower Macquarie Zone 4 139 11 0

+Groundwater Source Registered Bore Purpose

+Basic Landholder Rights Production Local Water Utility

+Lower Macquarie Zone 5 188 10 0

-Water level monitoring WaterNSW monitors groundwater levels at 86 monitoring bores at 63 sites in the Lower Macquarie sandstone groundwater sources (Figure 9).
+Water level monitoring

+WaterNSW monitors groundwater levels at 86 monitoring bores at 63 sites in the Lower Macquarie sandstone groundwater sources (Figure 9).
 At most monitoring sites there are two or more pipes monitoring different depths.
 The depth monitored by each pipe reflects the depth where the casing is slotted to allow groundwater entry into the pipe.

 A hydrograph is a plot of groundwater level or pressure from a monitoring bore over time.
 A representative sample of hydrographs from monitoring bores have been selected and are presented in Figure 10 to Figure 23.

-Data for the monitored bores as well as private bore information can be obtained from the WaterNSW real time data portal at: realtimedata.waternsw.com.au/ It includes data for 14 groundwater monitoring sites in real-time via telemetry.
-You can also request information via: Customer.Helpdesk@waternsw.com.au Figure 7: Lower Macquarie sandstone groundwater sources Zones 3, 4 and 5 registered bores
+Data for the monitored bores as well as private bore information can be obtained from the WaterNSW real time data portal at: realtimedata.waternsw.com.au/

+It includes data for 14 groundwater monitoring sites in real-time via telemetry.
+You can also request information via: Customer.Helpdesk@waternsw.com.au

+Figure 7: Lower Macquarie sandstone groundwater sources Zones 3, 4 & 5 registered bores

-Figure 8: Lower Macquarie sandstone groundwater sources Zones 3, 4 and 5 water supply bores and distribution of extraction
+Figure 8: Lower Macquarie sandstone groundwater sources Zones 3, 4 & 5 water supply bores and distribution of extraction for period 2017/2018 to 2021/2022

-Figure 9: Lower Macquarie sandstone groundwater sources Zones 3, 4 and 5 monitoring bore sites
+Figure 9: Lower Macquarie sandstone groundwater sources Zones 3, 4 & 5 monitoring bore sites